Assistive technology for dyslexia

 The assistive technology for reading and writing above can of course also be used in schools.
 More suitable assistive technology for dyslexic students might be:

 Audiobooks & publications – recorded books available in audiocassettes, CDs and MP3 downloads.
 Units and apps let you search and bookmark pages and chapters.
-There are also subscription services that offers electronic library collections.
+There are also subscription services that offer electronic library collections.

 Paper-based computer pen – this assistive technology for reading and writing records audio (e.g., a teacher) and links it to what the user writes with the pen on a special paper.
 Afterwards, you can listen to any section of your notes by touching the pen to the handwriting.
 This might help people struggling with writing, listening, memorizing and reading.